 - Will this help my child be the best version of themselves?

 After time for self-reflection, you may decide your feedback is essential.
-If not, and you find you are simply frustrated or needing to vent, choose another time to share your opinion (if it needs to be voiced at all).
+If not, and you find you are simply frustrated or need to vent, choose another time to share your opinion (if it needs to be voiced at all).

 When in doubt, you may also reflect on the “3 Gates” technique of speech: Are my words true?
 Are they helpful?
 Are they kind?
 By pausing to reflect on these questions, you can be certain your words will be well-received.